mttaggart/everlive-docker/README.md

 ### Images

 We've mentioned before that a container is a running instance of an image, but what _is_ an image?
 I like to think of an onion, or a nested doll.
 Starting from a base filesystem (usually a well-known Linux distribution or specially-created root image), layers of instructions are added to make the necesssary template, including all files and configuration described in the build instructions.
+These build instructions are written in special files known as `Dockerfile`s.

 Each instruction adds a layer to the filesystem (increasing its size slightly).